Ratemaking principles proceeding, ch 41

 41.3(2) Economic evaluation of proposed facility.
-An application shall include an overall economic evaluation of the proposed facility using conventional capital evaluation techniques and the proposed ratemaking principles.
-Material assumptions used in the analysis shall be disclosed.
+An application shall include an overall economic evaluation of the facility using conventional capital evaluation techniques and the proposed ratemaking principles.
+The analysis shall include a comparison to other feasible sources of supply using a range of alternative assumptions and scenarios.
+All assumptions used in the analysis shall be disclosed.
 At a minimum, the evaluation shall include:

 (1)Installed cost.
-The utility shall provide an itemized statement of the estimated total costs to construct the proposed facility.
-Such estimated costs shall include, but not be limited to, the estimated cost of all electric power generating units; all electric supply lines within the proposed facility site boundary; all electric supply lines beyond the proposed facility site boundary with a voltage of 69 kilovolts or higher used for transmitting power from the proposed facility to the point of junction with the distribution system or with the interconnected primary transmission system; all appurtenant or miscellaneous structures used and useful in connection with the proposed facility or any part thereof; all rights-of-way, lands, or interest in lands the use and occupancy of which are necessary or appropriate in the maintenance or operation of said facility; engineering and development; sales taxes; and AFUDC (if applicable).
-The estimated costs of all electric power generating units shall include all estimated costs of transmission and gas interconnection (if applicable).
-Estimated facility costs shall be expressed in absolute terms and in dollars per kilowatt.
-The absolute and per-kilowatt estimated construction costs shall be adjusted by the expected rate of inflation from the time the estimated construction costs are calculated to the time the proposed facility is scheduled for operation.
+The utility shall provide an itemized statement of the total costs to construct the proposed facility.
+Such costs shall include, but not be limited to, the cost of all electric power generating units; all electric supply lines within the facility site boundary; all electric supply lines beyond the facility site boundary with a voltage of 69 kilovolts or higher used for transmitting power from the facility to the point of junction with the distribution system or with the interconnected primary transmission system; all appurtenant or miscellaneous structures used and useful in connection with said facility or any part thereof; all rights-of-way, lands, or interest in lands the use and occupancy of which are necessary or appropriate in the maintenance or operation of said facility; engineering and development; sales taxes; and AFUDC (if applicable).
+The costs of all electric power generating units shall include all costs of transmission and gas interconnection (if applicable).
+Facility costs shall be expressed in absolute terms and in dollars per kilowatt.
+The absolute and per-kilowatt construction costs shall be adjusted by the expected rate of inflation from the time the construction costs are calculated to the time the facility is scheduled for operation.

 (2)Fixed expenses.
-For each year of the proposed facility's expected life from the time of application to the end of the proposed facility's expected life, the utility shall file projected expense factors for fixed operation and maintenance costs; property, income, and other taxes; and straight-line and tax depreciation rights.
+For each year of the facility's expected life from the time of application to the end of the facility's expected life, the utility shall file expense factors for fixed operation and maintenance costs; property, income, and other taxes; and straight-line and tax depreciation rights.

 (3)Variable expenses.
-For each year of the proposed facility's expected life from the scheduled time of operation to the end of the proposed facility's expected life, the utility shall file expected variable operation and maintenance costs including the cost of fuel and emission allowances.
-These expected costs shall be reported in absolute terms and on a kWh basis assuming expected annual capacity factors for the proposed facility.
+For each year of the facility's expected life from the scheduled time of operation to the end of the facility's expected life, the utility shall file expected variable operation and maintenance costs including the cost of fuel and emission allowances.
+These costs shall be reported in absolute terms and on a kWh basis assuming expected annual capacity factors for the facility.

 b.
 Cost of capital.
-The utility shall provide its projected costs of capital for the proposed facility for each year of the proposed facility's expected life from the time of application to the end of the proposed facility's expected life.
-Material assumptions used in the projections shall be provided, including but not limited to capital structure, cost of preferred stock, cost of debt, and cost of equity.
+The utility shall provide its projected costs of capital for the proposed facility for each year of the facility's expected life from the time of application to the end of the facility's expected life.
+All assumptions used in the projections shall be provided, including but not limited to capital structure, cost of preferred stock, cost of debt, and cost of equity.

 41.3(3) Risk mitigation factors.
 At a minimum, the following information regarding contractual risk mitigation factors shall be included in an application: